Curriculum Structure

 Please note that MAAL6037 is a required course for students who want to take the dissertation option for their capstone experience.

-In the contemporary workplace, communication is not only concerned with language-in-use but embraces a range of social issues.
-This course introduces to participants key aspects of workplace communication or organisational interactions that are pertinent to applied linguists such as rapport management, identities, roles, and interactional strategies across a range of professional contexts.
+In the contemporary workplace, communication is not only concerned with language-in-use but embraces a range of associated social issues.
+This course introduces to participants key aspects of workplace communication and organizational interactions that are pertinent to applied linguists, such as rapport management, identities, roles, and interactional strategies.
+These aspects will be contextualized within a range of professional contexts and relevant discourse data will be provided for analysis with reference to frameworks such as communities of practice, critical discourse analysis and interactional sociolinguistics.

 This course introduces students to a wide range of issues related to Instructed Second Language Acquisition (ISLA).
 It discusses key issues and questions in language acquisition that have driven the bulk of L2 research and theorizing.
 While the course will cover theoretical and methodological issues of ISLA research, particular attention will be paid to the link between research findings and pedagogy – how teachers can use empirical evidence of ISLA and Second Language Acquisition (SLA) research in their classrooms.